 Negative pressure wound therapy for skin grafts and surgical wounds healing by primary intention

-Indications for the use of NPWT are broadening, with a range of systems on the market, including those designed for use on clean, closed incisions and skin grafts.
-This review assessed the effects of NPWT on surgical wounds (primary closure or skin grafting) that are expected to heal by primary intention.
+Indications for the use of NPWT are broadening with a range of systems on the market, including those designed for use on clean, closed incisions and skin grafts.
+Earlier reviews concluded that the evidence for the effectiveness of NPWT was uncertain.
+This review assesses the effects of NPWT on surgical wounds (primary closure or skin grafting) that are expected to heal by primary intention.

 If you have found this summary helpful, please consider making a donation.
 If everyone who looked at our COVID-19 resources gave us just £2 per month, it would fund Evidence Aid’s life-saving work.